swaptacular/swpt-k8s-config/README.md

 `/srv/git/fluxcd.git` repository, and copy the entire contents of the GitOps repo into it:

-**Important note:** You need to obtain the public IP address of the Git server's load balancer in your Kubernetes cluster (`172.18.0.4` in this example).
+**Note:** You need to obtain the public IP address of the Git server's load balancer in your Kubernetes cluster (`172.18.0.4` in this example).

 ``` console
 $ pwd